Gapminder/gapminder-ai/yival_experiments/README.md

 cd ../yival_experiment/
 cp ../automation-api/.env ./

+cd scripts
 python fetch_question.py
 ```

 This will fetch all enabled questions in the AI eval spreadsheet and create data/questions.csv.
+We also included all questions in data/questions_cn.csv and data/questions_en.csv

 Note: I tried to create a custom data reader to read data from AI eval
 spreadsheet directly, but then yival failed to run the experiment.
 I